danryan/hal/README.md

 ## Configuration

-Hal doesn't have any command line options, instead opting to use environment variables exclusively.
+Hal doesn't have any command line options; instead we utilize environment variables exclusively.

 ```
 PORT=9000           # The port on which the HTTP server will listen.